Inpatient Rehab in Michigan

 Gilmore Community Healing Centers - Kalamazoo, MI

-Gilmore Community Healing Centers is an inpatient alcohol and drug rehab situated in Kalamazoo, Michigan.
+Gilmore Community Healing Centers is an inpatient drug and alcohol rehab located in Kalamazoo, MI.

 Location: 1910 Shaffer Street, Kalamazoo, MI 49048 in Kalamazoo County